 At one point in my life I was a strict vegetarian, mainly for sustainability reasons.
-I believed that eating meat was not sustainable for our environment, as it took up too many resources (it basically takes up double the land and resources to raise animals for human consumption than it does to grow plants for food — land to grow feed, watering that feed, transportation and fuel to get that feed to the animals, land that keeps the animals, and then even more transportation and fuel to get that meat into a grocery store near you to buy and eat at home.)
-Not to mention all the hormones and antibiotics given to conventionally raised animals, which I figured was just easier to avoid altogether by cutting out meat completely.
+I believed that eating meat was not sustainable for our environment, as it took up too many resources.
+It takes up double the land and resources to raise animals for human consumption than it does to grow plants for food.
+Land to grow feed, watering that feed, transportation and fuel to get that feed to the animals, land that keeps the animals.
+Then even more transportation and fuel to get that meat into a grocery store near you to buy and eat at home.
+Not to mention all the hormones and antibiotics given to conventionally raised animals.
+I figured was just easier to avoid altogether by cutting out meat completely.

-But at the time I was faced with many common health issues that vegetarians experience, such as extremely low iron and B12, for example.
+But at the time I was faced with many common health issues that vegetarians experience, such as extremely low iron and B12.
 Both of these nutrients are essential for energy production in the body, so I was constantly feeling exhausted, even after getting a full night’s rest.
 Even getting up to get dressed seemed like a big task.
 Iron supplements and B12 shots helped, but were not going to be a long term solution, so I had to re-evaluate my diet.

-Most animals are meant to graze outside and eat different types of grass and plants (yes most animals are vegetarians), however, companies found that is was more cost effective to feed the animals corn (which was also probably genetically modified) as it fattens them up faster.
+Most animals are meant to graze outside and eat different types of grass and plants.
+However, companies found that is was more cost effective to feed the animals corn, as it fattens them up faster.
 But this means the animals are lacking the variety in their diet that the natural grazing offers them (and us) so many of the nutritional benefits we should be getting from meat.
-There is still a lot of conflicting research and opinions out there, and no one diet fits all, but after educating myself, I eventually began to realize that a diet with conscious meat consumption was best for me.
+There is still a lot of conflicting research and opinions out there.
+No one diet fits all.
+After educating myself, I eventually began to realize that a diet with conscious meat consumption was best for me.

 What I now look for as a “conscious carnivore” is animals that are certified Organic or 100% grassfed from sources I trust.
-There are a lot of phrases and terms that companies use that can mislead customers into thinking an animal led a blissful life in the outdoors, but it is not necessarily the case.
-The term “organic” is the only term in Canada that is clearly defined and has regulations including providing livestock with humane living conditions for their health and well-being, and does not permit the use of growth hormones for animals that produce meat, poultry, eggs, and dairy products. “grass fed” and “grass finished” — unfortunately these terms are not regulated, meaning there is no clear definition.
+There are a lot of phrases that companies use that can mislead customers into thinking an animal led a blissful life, but it is not the case.
+The term “organic” is the only term in Canada that is clearly defined and has regulations.
+This includes providing livestock with humane living conditions for their health and well-being.
+It does not permit the use of growth hormones for animals that produce meat, poultry, eggs, and dairy products.
+“Grass fed” and “grass finished” — unfortunately these terms are not regulated, meaning there is no clear definition.

-It’s been a great journey re-introducing meat back into my life and getting to know my local farmers such as Turtle Valley Bison who are 100% grass fed, and ethical farmers.
-It’s been amazing to experiment with the different recipes such as these Bison Butternut Squash Bowls and sharing these meals and experiences with friends and family.
+It’s been a great journey re-introducing meat back into my life and getting to know my local farmers.
+Including Turtle Valley Bison who are 100% grass fed, and ethical farmers.
+It’s been amazing to experiment with different recipes such as these Bison Butternut Squash Bowls and sharing these meals with friends and family.
 Remember that you always have a choice, and each purchase you make is a vote.
-A vote for who and what you support, so if you are thinking of introducing meat into you diet, or already eat meat on a regular basis, then make sure you are doing it consciously.
+If you are thinking of introducing meat into your diet, then make sure you are doing it consciously.